-Custody refers to who has decision making power over the lives of minor children.
-There are different types of custody, and custody decisions are made depending on the specific circumstances of each family.
+Decision-making responsibility, formerly known as child custody, refers to who has decision-making power over the lives of minor children.
+There are different types of decision-making responsibility arrangements, and the type depends on the specific circumstances of each family.

-Custody decisions include decisions about the child’s health, education, religion, and similar.
-In many situations, we see joint custody arrangements, which means both parents must agree on such decisions.
-In other situations, we will see sole custody granted.
-Sole custody is a situation in which one parent has the right to make all decisions about a child without consulting the other parent.
+Decision-making responsibilities include decisions about the child’s health, education, religion, and similar.
+In many situations, we see joint decision-making arrangements, which means both parents must agree on such decisions.
+In other situations, we will see sole decision-making granted.
+Sole decision-making responsibility is a situation in which one parent has the right to make all decisions about a child without consulting the other parent.

-Access is a different legal concept and refers to a parent’s right to spend time with their child or children.
-One parent can have sole custody of a child, but the other parent may still be granted access to the children.
-Similarly, when parents have joint custody, but the child resides primarily with one parent, the other parent may have access.
+Parenting time, formerly known as child access, is a different legal concept and refers to a parent’s right to spend time with their child or children.
+One parent can have sole decision-making responsibility for the children, but the other parent may still be granted parenting time with the children.
+Similarly, when parents have joint decision-making responsibilities, but the children reside primarily with one parent, the other parent may have parenting time.

-Some of the common issues that arise in custody and access disputes include:
+Some of the common issues that arise with respect to decision-making responsibility and parenting time disputes include:

 - Where and with whom children will live;